-Signing of the lecture book: active participation in histology lab sessions is obligatory.
-Students should attend at least 75% of the scheduled hours, including the obligatory midterm examinations, to gain a signature proving the validity of the semester.
-Absences are therefore limited in 25%.
+- Active participation in histology lab sessions is obligatory.
+Students should attend at least 75% of the scheduled hours, including the obligatory midterm examinations.
+Absences are therefore limited in 25%. - 2.
+Successful midterm tests (passing with at least a 2).

 MIDTERM TESTS